dalu-wins/sc-news/README.md

 # Star Citizen News Hub
-An app to bundle all star citizen news in one place.
+An app to bundle all Star Citizen news in one place.

 ## Planned integrations
 - live versions w/ patch notes